 Gothic Atmosphere and Chills That Harken Back to Hammer Films’ Glory Days

-In spite of these issues, The Nun is still a fun and scary film even if it falls short of The Conjuring films.
+In spite of these issues, The Nun is still a fun and scary film even if it falls short of The Conjuring movies.
 Director of photography, Maxime Alexandre, has made a beautiful and lush horror film.
 He injects some truly chilling Gothic imagery into its early frames.
 From the massive outline of the monastery to misty graveyards, The Nun recalls the best elements of old British Hammer horror films.

 Director of photography, Maxime Alexandre, has made a beautiful and lush horror film that injects some truly chilling Gothic imagery into its early frames.

-And yes, director Corin Hardy does succumb to quite a few horror film cliches.
+And yes, Hardy does succumb to quite a few horror film cliches.
 He sacrifices some of The Nun’s early atmosphere for over-the-top jump scares.
-But Hardy does these things quite well.
+But he does these things quite well.
 Specifically, Hardy expertly sets up and executes each scare with a deft hand.
 Horror fans seeing The Nun in theatres won’t be disappointed by a lack of fun ‘jump out of your seat’ moments.
 What The Nun is missing is the restraint in developing scares that James Wan showed in The Conjuring films.

 Tessa Farmiga Continues To Be One of The Best Young Actors Working Today